Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers: Split Cycle

-\begin{remark} After posting a draft of this paper, we learned from Markus Schulze that Lemma \ref{OnlySomeCycles} relates Split Cycle to the notion of \textit{immunity to binary arguments} in \citealt{Heitzig2002}.
+\begin{remark} After submitting this paper, we learned from Markus Schulze that Lemma \ref{OnlySomeCycles} relates Split Cycle to the notion of \textit{immunity to binary arguments} in \citealt{Heitzig2002}.
 In particular, Split Cycle (along with Beat Path and Ranked Pairs) satisfies all of Heitzig's axioms $(\mathrm{Im}_{M_\alpha})$ for $1/2<\alpha\leq 1$.
-Although when defining choice rules, Heitzig \citeyearpar[Lemma 2 and following]{Heitzig2002} only defines rules based on his notion of \textit{strong} immunity to binary arguments,\footnote{Compare Heitzig's notion of strong immunity to Schwartz's \citeyearpar{Schwartz1986} characterization of GOCHA in Lemma \ref{GOCHALem} below.} which includes Beat Path (in his notation, the rule that selects the common optimal elements of the chain $\{\mathrm{tr}_S(M_\alpha)\mid \frac{1}{2}<\alpha\leq 1\}$), not Split Cycle, it would have been natural in his setting to consider the Split Cycle rule formulated as in Lemma \ref{OnlySomeCycles} as well.
-Heitzig's axioms $(\mathrm{Im}_{M_\alpha})$ are also closely related to the notion of a \textit{stack} from \citealt{ZavistTideman1989}, defined in Appendix \ref{OtherMethodsAppendix}.
-Subsequently we learned from Jobst Heitzig of his notion of the ``immune set'' discussed in a 2004 post on the Election-Methods mailing list (\citealt{Heitzig2004}), which is equivalent to the Split Cycle winning set after replacing `stronger' with `at least as strong' in Heitzig's definition in the post.\end{remark}
+Although when defining choice rules, Heitzig \citeyearpar[Lemma 2 and following]{Heitzig2002} only defines rules based on his notion of \textit{strong} immunity to binary arguments,\footnote{Compare Heitzig's notion of strong immunity to Schwartz's \citeyearpar{Schwartz1986} characterization of GOCHA in Lemma \ref{GOCHALem} below.} which includes Beat Path (in his notation, the rule that selects the common optimal elements of the chain $\{\mathrm{tr}_S(M_\alpha)\mid \frac{1}{2}<\alpha\leq 1\}$), not Split Cycle, it is natural in that setting to consider the Split Cycle rule formulated as in Lemma \ref{OnlySomeCycles} as well.
+Heitzig's axioms $(\mathrm{Im}_{M_\alpha})$ are also closely related to the notion of a \textit{stack} from \citealt{ZavistTideman1989}, defined in Section \ref{Comparison}.\end{remark}

 It will facilitate reasoning about the defeat relation to introduce one more convenient piece of notation.

 \begin{definition} Let $\mathbf{P}$ be a profile and $a,b\in X(\mathbf{P})$.
 The \textit{cycle number of $a$ and $b$ in $\mathbf{P}$} is \end{definition}